Personal Injury Protection for Car Insurance Explained

 Personal injury protection operates as a no-fault insurance system, meaning your own insurance company pays for your medical bills and related expenses after an accident, regardless of who was responsible for the crash.
 This mechanism ensures you receive prompt medical care without waiting for insurance companies to determine liability.

 When you file a PIP claim, your insurer processes it directly and pays benefits according to your policy limits.
-The coverage typically reimburses up to 80% of lost wages if injuries prevent you from working, along with reasonable and necessary medical expenses.
-Your policy limit determines the maximum amount available, which varies by state—ranging from as low as $2,500 in some states to $50,000 or more in others.
+The coverage typically reimburses medical expenses and up to 80% of lost wages if injuries prevent you from working.
+Your policy limit determines the maximum amount available, which varies by state — ranging from as low as $3,000 in some states to $250,000 or more in others.

 State Requirements and Variations

 The availability and requirements for personal injury protection vary significantly across the United States.
-Twelve states currently mandate PIP coverage as part of their no-fault insurance systems: Delaware, Florida, Hawaii, Kansas, Massachusetts, Michigan, Minnesota, New Jersey, New York, North Dakota, Oregon, and Utah.
+Currently, 12 states mandate PIP coverage as part of their no-fault insurance systems — with Florida scheduled to transition away from its PIP requirement on July 1, 2026.

 State Minimum PIP Coverage Status